dlenchner/qb24_image_analysis/README.md

 One potential source we can use to find publicly available image sets is the [Image Data Resource](http://idr.openmicroscopy.org)

+#### NOTE: ####
+#### See the USAGE.md file for details about the image set used for our proof of concept ####
+#### See the image_retrieval.md file for information on how to acquire the image set we used for our proof of concept ####

 ## Software ##

 [Python](https://www.python.org) v3.12.3 - Quantify and report fluorescence intensity

+- See the requirements.txt file for specific packages needed in python.

 [R](https://www.r-project.org) v4.4.1 - Plot the fluorescence data generated in Python

-[ImageJ](https://imagej.net/ij/index.html) v1.54k - Run analyses to serve as comparisons for the results generated from our code
+- The R script used is adaptable based on the particular study of interest.
+For our proof of concept, we utilized Tidyverse.

 ## Proposed steps ##

-1. Read an individual image file into Python, quantify fluorescence intensity at each pixel, and report that fluorescence intensity.
+- [x] Read an individual image file into Python, quantify fluorescence intensity at each pixel, and report that fluorescence intensity.
-2. Build on the work in step 1 by developing code that can isolate a region of interest, subtract background intensity, and report the average fluorescence intensity just in that region.
+- [x] Build on the work in step 1 by developing code that can isolate a region of interest, subtract background intensity, and report the average fluorescence intensity just in that region.
-3. Modify the code to analyze two or more images at a time.
+- [x] Modify the code to analyze two or more images at a time.
-4. Read the fluorescence intensity data from each image into R.
+- [x] Read the fluorescence intensity data from each image into R.
-5. Generate a plot in R that displays the fluorescence intensity data from each of the images.
+- [x] Generate a plot in R that displays the fluorescence intensity data from each of the images.

 ## Project Organization ##